Selmir Miscic

-Selmir Miscic (born January 23, 2003) is an American soccer player who currently plays as a midfielder for MLS Next Pro club Portland Timbers 2.
+Selmir Miscic (born January 23, 2003) is an American soccer player who plays as a midfielder.

 Career

 After spending over two years with the Philadelphia Union academy, Miscic signed a professional contract with Philadelphia's USL Championship side Philadelphia Union II on September 12, 2018.
 He made his professional debut on June 9, 2019, as an 86th-minute substitute during a 4–1 loss to Nashville SC.

 In March 2021, Miscic was loaned to North Carolina FC in USL League One for the 2021 season.

+On August 9, 2024, Miscic signed with Algeciras in the Spanish third-tier Primera Federación.

 Personal life

 Miscic's parents emigrated to the United States from Bosnia and Herzegovina during the Bosnian War.
 His father was also a professional footballer in both Bosnia and Germany.